barrowsb/labview_opencv/README.md

 # OpenCV for LabVIEW
-OpenCV is the de facto industry standard for open-sourced, computer vision.
-Written in C++ and wrapped up for Python, OpenCV can now be implemented in LabVIEW through the Python Node.
+Written originally in C++ but wrapped up for Python, OpenCV is the de facto industry standard for open-sourced, computer vision.
+Using this repo, it can now be implemented in LabVIEW through the Python Node.

 *EX PROJ - Rotating Laptop Stand* is the code I used on a laptop stand that rotates to follow a face.
 It uses these SubVIs along with the *uPython* palette for communicating with the SPIKE Prime.